vrooje/ScienceTeamGuide/Draft Guide.md

 ### Discussing subject creation and delivery

-Once a classification interface is under developed, the team may require examples of subjects from your data.
-The requirements for this will be specific to each project.
 Once the size and shape (or duration, in case of video/audio) of subjects has been established then we need to start shopping up your dataset accordingly.

 It may be the case that you are able to do this, and this is often preferred as it helps assure you of the completeness and quality of the final dataset.
 It may also be the case that the development team need to modify or compress data.